 A: Buying purely based on test results.
 Just because a certain group of testers at a certain resort on a given day liked a ski doesn’t by default make it the right product for you.
 Understand why it tested well and if those characteristics are aligned with what you need. —Armada

-A: The trend today is that most people buy skis that are too wide for where they ski on a regular basis (see question #1).
+A: The trend today is that most people buy skis that are too wide for where they ski on a regular basis (see question num.
+1).
 Results of most studies show that 80 percent of the skiing public spends 80 percent of their time on groomed terrain.
-Based upon this info, the majority of skiers should be on skis that are between 75–90 mm, not skis that are 105 mm.
+Based upon this information, the majority of skiers should be on skis that are between 75–90 mm, not skis that are 105 mm.

 A: Don’t always be looking for the best deal.
 Do your homework on what’s working for other people.
 Ask skiing friends and come into the shop with some specific questions for the sales staff. —Atomic

 A: Gimmicky marketing and graphics!
-Yes it’s great that the ski is white and looks really light and there’s technology callouts all over the ski saying how fast, agile and top performing it is, but what mostly has to do with how a ski performs is shape and construction.
-If you know your type and location of your skiing, coupled with knowledge of the functionality of a ski, you’ll make a great choice. —Line
+Yes, it’s great that the ski is white and looks really light and there are technology callouts all over the ski saying how fast, agile and top performing it is, but what mostly has to do with how a ski performs is shape and construction.
+If you know the type and location of your skiing, coupled with knowledge of the functionality of a ski, you’ll make a great choice. —Line

 Q: If you’re new to skiing, should you buy a setup you can grow into or one that matches your ability level right now?